 This is a UK CAA rating; it only applies in UK airspace and would normally only be held by UK pilots; it is attached to a UK PPL, or a UK Part FCL licence.
-Training is widely available at many local flying schools and simply requires aircraft equipped for IFR flight in compliance with Part NCO; capability for flight in Class A airspace is not required.
+Training is widely available at many local flying schools and simply requires an aircraft equipped for IFR flight in compliance with Part-NCO; capability for flight in Class A airspace is not required.
 Views on its its utility vary, from a ‘get out of trouble’ rating to one which permits regular off-airways IFR flight.
 We assume that the rating will be regularly used, since this maximises currency and therefore safety, and so train accordingly.
 The IR(R) includes the full range of instrument approach procedures, albeit with higher recommended minima.

 We only train to one standard.
 An IR(R) with Rate One will cost more than an IR(R) taken in your local club.
 Our IR(R) course is therefore only likely to be attractive if you are serious about getting into instrument flying, using this as a first step towards the CBIR or if you require training in the use of advanced IFR avionics.
 If you just want to fly mainly VFR but have some instrument skills for use in an emergency, cheaper courses using simple aircraft are likely to suit you better.

-Applicants must hold a UK PPL or UK Part-FCL PPL with 25h after qualifying of which 10 as PIC and 5 cross country.
+Applicants must hold a UK PPL or UK Part-FCL PPL with 25h after qualifying of which 10h as PIC and 5h cross country.

 A night rating is required if the IR(R) is to be valid at night.

 A Class 2 medical is required.
 The audiogram required for the CBIR is not necessary.

 Course material is available for self study in a single book.
 The standalone IR(R) theory exam comprises 25 multiple-choice questions, has a pass mark of 75%, and can be undertaken at most flight schools or ATOs.
-A pass is valid for 21 months for licence issue, and for 12 months following the flight test.
+A pass is valid for 21 months for rating issue, and for 12 months following the flight test.

 15 hours of instrument flight instruction are required of which 10 must be flight by sole reference to instruments.